jjohnst/ece440final/README.md

 # ece440final
 ECE 440 Final Project - Rollcall

-*Must have MySQL install on machine.
+*Must have MySQL and airport install on machine.

 How to compile:
   1. Download all the files and put them in one location.